 He has also been appointed by the Speaker of the Texas House of Representatives to the board of a major state agency.
 From 2007 to 2011, he was founding CEO of the National Math and Science Initiative, Inc. Additionally, Tom served on Dell, Inc.’s Board of Directors from 1991 until 2012.
 He has co-founded and led various non-profit entities such as: the Texas Business and Education Coalition, Just for Kids, and the National Center for Education Accountability.
 He presently serves as the Chairman of the Board for the National Math and Science Initiative.

-MHM’s mission is ‘Serving Humanity to Honor God,’ by improving the physical, mental and spiritual health of those least served in the Southwest Texas Conference area of The United Methodist Church.
-However, MHM’s mission of providing charitable community healthcare extends beyond MHM through its one-half ownership of the Methodist Healthcare System (MHS) – the largest healthcare system in South Texas.
-MHM’s half ownership of MHS creates a unique avenue to ensure that MHS continues to be a benefit to the community by providing quality care to all and charitable care when needed, and it provides the revenue to MHM for its programs.
-Under Moriarty’s leadership at MHM, and through his role on the MHS Board of Governors and its Community Boards, both organizations have made great strides in working to achieve a high standard in community care for the people served through the Methodist Healthcare System and through the programs and clinics independently owned and operated through MHM.
+MHM’s mission is ‘Serving Humanity to Honor God’ by improving the physical, mental, and spiritual health of those least served in the Southwest Texas Conference area of the United Methodist Church.
+However, MHM’s mission of providing charitable community healthcare extends beyond MHM through its one-half ownership of the Methodist Healthcare System (MHS)—the largest healthcare system in South Texas.
+MHM’s half ownership of MHS creates a unique avenue to ensure that MHS continues to be a benefit to the community by providing quality care to all and charitable care when needed, and it provides revenue to MHM for its programs.
+Under Moriarty’s leadership at MHM, and through his role on the MHS Board of Governors and its community boards, both organizations have made great strides in working to achieve a high standard in community care for the people served through the Methodist Healthcare System and through the programs and clinics independently owned and operated through MHM.

-MHM in particular has thrived under Moriarty’s direction.
-He is primarily responsible for setting the overall direction for MHM, executive administration of the primary care medical and dental clinics it owns and operates, and providing policy guidance to the MHM board of directors.
+MHM has thrived in particular under Moriarty’s direction.
+He is primarily responsible for setting the overall direction for MHM, overseeing executive administration of the primary care medical and dental clinics it owns and operates, and providing policy guidance to the MHM Board of Directors.
 His implementation of the board of director’s strategy of community health has grown from one program of $200,000 for 1,200 clients in 1996, to a budgeted expenditure of nearly $40 million in 2009 through contracts with partners and operated programs.
-MHM has also been recognized by law makers as a critical voice and advocate for low-income families and the uninsured.
+MHM has also been recognized as a critical voice and advocate for low-income families and the uninsured by lawmakers.
 Through its public policy analysis and research, and as a direct result of Moriarty’s direction, MHM has helped to ensure Texans have greater access to health care services.
-In addition, Moriarty oversees the quality and charitable management of the Methodist Healthcare System, which consists of eight hospitals plus two outpatient surgical centers and several imaging centers, with assets of approximately $800 million with $1.3 billion net patient revenue and 7,837 employees.
+In addition, Moriarty oversees the quality and charitable management of the Methodist Healthcare System, which consists of eight hospitals, two outpatient surgical centers, and several imaging centers, with assets of approximately $800 million, $1.3 billion net patient revenue, and 7,837 employees.